isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-18-post-Xiao Bai Cai.md

 <section>
   <h4>Growing:</h4>
 		<p>Xiao Bai Cai is a rapid grower and will produce more leaves if fed with <a href="/page-index/horticulture-techniques/fertilising/">high nitrogen fertilisers</a>.
-Plants can be <a href="/page-index/horticulture-techniques/fertilising/">fertilised</a> regularly once every two weeks after transplanting for a fuller crop.</p>
+Plants can be fertilised regularly once every two weeks after transplanting for a fuller crop.</p>
 	<br>
 </section>